-Back to the future: constitutional reforms of political institutions for a REAL turning point from the past and its napoleonic-aristocratic interferences
+Back to the future: indications concerning constitutional reforms of political institutions for a real turning point with respect to a certain past and the interference of its napoleonic/aristocratic -influenced legacy

 🌟 Introduction

-This section is part of a broader context of much-needed and urgent structural reforms that have been waiting too long to be implemented, as described in this article.
-Although it contains details specific to Italy, the general aspects outlined therein apply to many countries, starting with some in continental Europe, followed by others in the rest of the world.
+This section is part of a comprehensive framework of much-needed and urgent political structural reforms that have been waiting too long to be implemented, as described in this article.
+Although the scenario under consideration pertains to Italy, the general points outlined apply to many countries, starting with some in continental Europe and extending to others around the world.

-From the previous examination of that infamous period in European history, corroborated by significant statistical data from my own research correlating forms of government around the world with the presence or absence of more than one national police force, we therefore have evidence that, in addition to the phenomenon of the spread of the Gendarmerie, the Presidents of the republics of those countries whose governments are organized in certain ways, such as Italy, also present aspects inherited from the monarchs of the Conservative Order, which in turn were inherited from Napoleon, and these presidents have powers of influence over the main institutional bodies, the government, parliament, and the judiciary: so I see Italy's political system as having certain similarities with semi-presidential republic, guess what?
-French-style, which has a diarchic structure in the management of executive power, split between the President of the Republic and the Prime Minister [external note], with some differences compared to France, where the President of the Republic is elected by the people, like Parliament, and his term of office has been reduced to 5 years.
+From the examination of that notorious period in European history as described therein, corroborated by significant statistical data from my own research that correlates forms of government around the world with the presence of more than one police force operating nationwide, given that in some countries the police are supplemented by a gendarmerie, we therefore have evidence that, in addition to the phenomenon of the spread of the Gendarmerie, the Presidents of the republics of those countries whose governments are organized in certain ways, such as Italy, also present aspects inherited from the monarchs of the Conservative Order, which in turn were inherited from Napoleon, and these presidents have powers of influence over the main institutional bodies, the government, parliament, and the judiciary: so I see Italy's political system as having certain similarities with semi-presidential republic, guess what?
+French-style, which has a diarchic structure in the management of executive power, split between the President of the Republic and the Prime Minister [external note], with some differences compared to France, where the President of the Republic is elected by the people, as is the National Assembly (part of Parliament along with the Senate), and his term of office has been reduced to 5 years.

-The issue is complex and of the utmost importance, yet first and foremost, we need to thoroughly review the institutions of the presidents of certain countries: transform them into more collegial, directorial bodies, in a popular sense, or implement, to use a metaphor that has gained some traction among those interested in politics (which, unfortunately, not many people cultivate) and conveys the idea, a form of 'counterweight' that is currently lacking in this institution (in France, a sort of balance between their two executive bodies can only be expressed in periods of cohabitation, which are now much less likely after a reform of the electoral calendar and the length of the presidential term), but for me, if we consider these options mutually exclusive, the first one would be better.
+The issue is complex and of the utmost importance; however, first and foremost, we must thoroughly review the institutions of the Presidents of the Republics in certain nations: one option could be to replace them with collegial bodies (in some countries, such as Switzerland, there is a collegial directors' board that serves as both head of state and head of government, but it cannot be removed from office through a vote of no confidence), in a popular sense, with the aim of implementing, to borrow a metaphor that has gained some traction among those interested in politics (which, unfortunately, not many cultivate), a form of 'counterweight' to the other branches of government (in France, a sort of balance between its two executive bodies can only be expressed during periods of cohabitation, which are now much less likely after a reform of election schedules and the length of the presidents’ terms).

-Alternatively, following comparative analyses with other countries around the world where other forms of government have been tested to a reasonable extent, like Germany, Ireland, Iceland, India, and many Commonwealth nations that have maintained clearer distinctions between ceremonial and executive authority, we should consider whether the constitutional reform should go further, providing for a more 'parliamentary' reorganization, in which a possible Head of State either has a purely representative/ceremonial role, and executive power would be exclusively held by a Prime Minister-President with his ministers, whose acts would be scrutinized by Parliament and other existing bodies (which I will mention), or this institution would be abolished.
+Alternatively, following comparative analyses with other countries around the world where other forms of government have been tested to a reasonable extent, like Germany, Ireland, Iceland, India, and many Commonwealth nations that have maintained clearer distinctions between ceremonial and executive authority, we should consider whether the constitutional reform should go further, providing for a more 'parliamentary' reorganization, which would involve either a Head of State with a purely representative/ceremonial role, with executive power vested exclusively in a President-Prime Minister and his ministers, whose actions would be "scrutinized" by Parliament and other existing bodies (which I will mention), or the abolition of this institution.

 Therefore, in order to progress towards a more realistic Republic, in addition to the reform of the police force, institutional reforms of historic significance are needed for Italy and other nations that have been left behind.

 Thus, in order to supervise the work of the executive and legislative powers, to begin with, the relative balance of power between the government and parliament could be well modulated.
-Then, as regards who elects the Constitutional Court ², which is the most important institution guaranteeing the constitutionality of laws in Italy, an issue that I consider very delicate, in my (not so modest) opinion, the power of the President of the Republic to appoint one third of the members would either be abolished (in which case half of the members would be appointed by Parliament and the rest by the higher courts), or would be assigned to some collegial body of another legal nature competent to indicate personalities suitable for the guidelines referred to in note 2a (taking cues from the previous discussion on democracy, I would suggest candidates who are experts in the humanities).
-Then, still speaking as a non-expert, I would propose that it have the power to take its own initiative in cases where the Constitutional Court itself deems it necessary to intervene.
-With regard to another sensitive issue, namely the need to 'mediate' or 'arbitrate' on the proper management of the constitutional autonomy of the judiciary, a role now assigned to the President of the Republic in his capacity as President of the Consiglio Superiore della Magistratura, there would probably be more debate on how to replace this function: for example, whether as an individual or collegial body (in this case, a more collective presidency would add bureaucratic complexity), composed of whom, whether it would also be a supervisory body, and if collegial, whether composed of legal entities of different natures, etc. Similar questions apply to who would elect the president(s), since they would have to be elected by someone independent of the C.S.M. itself.
-A few words about the work of magistrates (but also lawyers, who I understand are rightly well paid; in my opinion, there should also be public lawyers who are equally well paid): their work requires, first and foremost, impeccable moral integrity (as already mentioned for intelligence services), and think about it, they play a highly responsible role (even more so in criminal proceedings), for some there is a high personal risk, combined with what I believe to be a very demanding commitment, so they must not only be paid a lot (as public doctors must be), but the judicial work organization must also ensure that possible (and perhaps currently probable) work overload is avoided (there is a technical term for this, Occupational burnout): are there enough judges in Italy for the workload of the proceedings?
+Then, as regards who elects the Constitutional Court ², which is the most important institution guaranteeing the constitutionality of laws in Italy, an issue that I consider very delicate, in my (not so modest) opinion, the power of the President of the Republic to appoint one third of the members would either be abolished (in which case half of the members would be appointed by Parliament and the rest by the higher courts), or would be assigned to some collegial body of another legal nature competent to indicate personalities suitable for the guidelines referred to in note (2a) (here, the same point applies that I made when discussing democracy in another post, namely, a body including experts in the humanities); furthermore, speaking as a layperson, I would suggest that the Constitutional Court have the power to intervene on its own initiative in cases where it deems it necessary to do so.
+With regard to another sensitive issue, namely the need to 'mediate' or 'arbitrate' on the proper management of the constitutional autonomy of the judiciary, a role now assigned to the President of the Republic in his capacity as President of the Consiglio Superiore della Magistratura, there would probably be more debate on how to replace this role: for example, whether by an individual or collegial body (in this case, a more collective presidency would add bureaucratic complexity), composed of whom, whether it would also be a supervisory body, and if collegial, whether composed of legal entities of different natures, etc. Similar questions apply to who would elect the president(s), since they would have to be elected by someone independent of the C.S.M. itself.
+A few words about the work of magistrates (but also lawyers, who I understand are rightly well paid; in my opinion, there should also be public lawyers who are equally well paid): their work requires, first and foremost, impeccable moral integrity (as for intelligence services), and think about it, they play a highly responsible role (even more so in criminal proceedings), for some there is a high personal risk, combined with what I believe to be a very demanding commitment, so they must not only be paid a lot (as public doctors must be), but the judicial work organization must also ensure that possible (and perhaps currently probable) work overload is avoided (there is a technical term for this, Occupational burnout): are there enough judges in Italy for the workload of the proceedings?
 No?
 Let's hire them with assistants and support staff.
 It's a matter of protecting those who already work and ensuring fair rights for everyone.

 Having closed this parenthesis, continuing with the case of possible reforms towards a parliamentary republic, if some people, and currently it will not be a few, think that the abolition of the office of President of the Republic seems too much, I would say to them that consideration could be given to maintaining this institutional figure in a purely representative role for the nation.